MultiSafepay/docs/content/api/accounts/balances.md

 As a partner or primary account holder, use this endpoint to retrieve the balance of an affiliated account.

-By default, balance requests are disabled.
-To enable balance requests for your account, email your account manager at <sales@multisafepay.com>

 For authentication, use your [account API key](/set-up-your-account/site-id-api-key-secure-code/).

 **Parameters**